 We’ve found that the diversity of thought on our team serves our portfolio companies well.
 We want entrepreneurs to feel confident that we get their big idea, and are excited to join on their journey.

 In addition to our go-to-market resources, our different backgrounds make Microsoft Ventures unique.
 One of our partners led global business development for startups Couchbase and BlueData.
-With her engineering background and deep understanding of cloud infrastructure, she helps us evaluate startups’ technology and helps our entrepreneurs grow their businesses.
+With her engineering background and deep understanding of cloud infrastructure, she helps us evaluate startups’ technology and supports our entrepreneurs grow their businesses.

-And one our principals has a strong finance background.
-She was a deal lead at Square, and worked on several acquisitions in the mobile payments, SMB, SaaS, AI, and machine learning spaces.
+And one of our principals has a strong finance background.
+She was a deal lead at Square and worked on several acquisitions in the mobile payments, SMB, SaaS, AI, and machine learning spaces.
 Because of her domain expertise and metrics-driven approach, she helps our startup founders and us understand the challenges SMBs face in scaling.

 Another of our principals brings an international perspective from a technology leader.
 He was a senior software engineer at EMC in Israel, where he led a team that helped bring the company’s first flash storage products to a global market and integrated several strategic acquisitions into EMC’s offerings.
 Today, he helps our portfolio companies think strategically about their product portfolio and potential fit with global leaders.

 We have team members in five cities around the world, but at the end of the day, we are one team.